Review

 If you are just foraging in the PnP world, this is a great start.
 Evil Lab is simple, but intriguing and fun.
 I also enjoy each variation, though I think it could have been implemented in a different manner, more printer friendly, but that’s a minor quibble.

-1-5 Players Designer: Connie Vogelman Publisher: Stonemaier Games
+Designer: Connie Vogelman

 Following both the big hit Wingspan, Stonemaier got together again with the designer of the fantastic Apiary to create a follow up based on dragons.
 Does it take flight or does it fail to scale well?